openshift/assisted-service/docs/architecture.md

 The main resources in the REST API are:
 * Cluster: A definition of an OpenShift cluster, along with its current installation state and progress
 * Host: A host that is associated with a cluster resource, which like the cluster resource includes its current installation state and progress.
 It also includes a description of its hardware inventory and current connectivity information.
-* Image: The definition of a bootable image that the service generates and is used for host discovery.
-Once the image is generated, the resource contains a URL from where the image may be downloaded.
+* Image: The definition of a bootable image that is used for host discovery.
+Once the image info is specified, a URL from where the image may be downloaded can be fetched from the API.

 ```
 ------------    -----------